kurbatov/firmata4j/README.md

 // and/or device.getPin(n).addEventListener(...);
 device.start(); // initiate communication to the device device.ensureInitializationIsDone(); // wait for initialization is done
-// do actual work here
-device.stop(); // stop communication to the device
+// sending commands to the board device.stop(); // stop communication to the device
 ```

-The "actual work" consists in sending commands to the board.
-Registered
+Sending commands to the board may cause the device to emit different events.
-listeners process events of the device asynchronously.
-You can add and
+Registered listeners process events of the device asynchronously.
+You can add
-remove listeners along the way.
+and remove listeners along the way.

 You can subscribe to events of the device or its pin.